 4.b.2.c) Dominant and recessive genes

-The example of the evolution of the brakes is fascinating because it makes one reflect on the real nature and instrumental behavior of dominant and recessive genes.
+The example of the brakes' evolution makes one reflect on the real nature and instrumental behavior of dominant and recessive genes.

-Concerning the Mendelian genetics examples, we have always speculated which of the genes would express if genes of both parents were dominant or recessive.
+Concerning the Mendelian genetics examples, the big question is which of the two genes would express and what happens if both parents' genes are dominant or recessive.

 We should bear in mind that the concept of a dominant gene implies discrimination against a character in the new being.
-Therefore, we must examine the possible causes of this discrimination, which will finally lead to a better, faster, or safer evolution.
+Therefore, the analysis includes the possible causes, which will finally lead to a better, faster, or safer evolution.

 Two types of genes exist for a particular characteristic of our vehicle: gene type B and gene type B+A.